HARTLabGroup/Fire-Retartant-Veg-Soils/README.md

 ## Description of the project

-This repository contains all code and data for *Drought may initiate western spruce budworm outbreaks, but multi-year periods of increased moisture availability promote widespread defoliation*.
+This repository contains all code and data for *Fire-Retardant Increases Soil N and P with Variable Effects on Vegetation One Year After Fire* which investigates the effecs of fire-retardant ammendments at two wildfires in the Front Range of Colorado.

 ## Organization of the project